TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 ### Client-side routing

-Client-side routing is the type of routing where Javascript takes over the duty of handling the routes in an application.
+Client-side routing is the type of routing where JavaScript takes over the duty of handling the routes in an application.
 Client-side routing helps in building single-page applications (SPAs) without refreshing as the user navigates.
 For example, when a user clicks a navbar element, the URL changes and the view of the page is modified accordingly, within the client.

 Say you are cooking some chicken.
 If you want to cook it well and nice, you will have to:

 1. Put the chicken in the oven and set it to cook with appropriate time and heating
-2. Wait till the dish gives out that satisfying smell
+1. Wait till the dish gives out that satisfying smell
-3. Start munching!
+1. Start munching!

 This is common to all websites, you set the oven up for what you want (visit any URL, like [https://theodinproject.com/](https://theodinproject.com/)), wait for the oven to be done with the cooking (the loading screen), and tada, enjoy your delicious food (your page is ready for use).
 But what if you forgot to add some spices before you cooked it up?
 You have to repeat this flow again:

 1. Get up from your seat
-2. Add the spices to the chicken
+1. Add the spices to the chicken
-3. Go back to the oven, put the chicken back in and set it up to be reheated
+1. Go back to the oven, put the chicken back in and set it up to be reheated
-4. Wait for it to be nice and warm
+1. Wait for it to be nice and warm
-5. Now you can eat it!
+1. Now you can eat it!

 Here is where we reiterate, **you need to get up from your seat**.
 In a general multi-page application (MPAs), the browser reloads every time you click on a link to navigate.
 With client-side routing, **you never leave the page you are on** - you bring a microwave to the table to ensure that you don't have to get up from your seat should you ever run into the "missing spices" issue.
-The link requests are intercepted by the Javascript that you write, instead of letting them go directly to the server.
+The link requests are intercepted by the JavaScript that you write, instead of letting them go directly to the server.

 ### A Reactive solution